renmengye/few-shot-ssl-public/README.md

 @inproceeding{ren18fewshotssl,
   author   = {Mengye Ren and Eleni Triantafillou and Sachin Ravi and Jake Snell and Kevin Swersky
-              and Joshua B. Tenenbaum and Hugo Larochelle and Richard S. Zemel}, title    = {The Reversible Residual Network: Backpropagation without Storing Activations}, booktitle= {Proceedings of 6th International Conference on Learning Representations (ICLR)}, year     = {2018},
+              and Joshua B. Tenenbaum and Hugo Larochelle and Richard S. Zemel}, title    = {Meta-Learning for Semi-Supervised Few-Shot Classification}, booktitle= {Proceedings of 6th International Conference on Learning Representations (ICLR)}, year     = {2018},
 }